 Ms. Katherine C. Lee-Bacus, Filipino, age 33, serves as the Company's Assistant Corporate Secretary.
-She was previously an Associate at SyCip Salazar Hernandez & Gatmaitan, a risk and internal audit associate at Isla Lipana & Co., and an audit specialist at Bank of the Philippine Islands.
+She is a member of the Philippine Bar and was previously an Associate at SyCip Salazar Hernandez & Gatmaitan, a risk and internal audit associate at Isla Lipana & Co., and an audit specialist at Bank of the Philippine Islands.
 She received her J.D. from Ateneo Law School, and her Bachelor of Science in Accountancy (magna cum laude) from Saint Louis College.
 Atty.
 Lee-Bacus joined the Company in January, 2021.